DevExpress-Examples/XAF_Security_E4908/ASP.NET/MVC.Core/CS/Readme.md

 	}
 	```

-## Step 4: Implement the Client-Side App
+## Step 4: Client-Side App Authentication and Authorization to Customize UI Based on Access Rights

 [Authentication.cshtml](Views/Authentication/Authentication.cshtml) is a login page that allows you to log into the application and [AuthenticationCode.js](/wwwroot/js/AuthenticationCode.js) contains scripts executed on the login page.